mskog/dokku-puppeteer-example/README.md

 5. (On your development machine). `git push dokku master`

 Dokku will now build the containers and launch your application.
 This will take a while.
 By the end it will give you the URL to your app.
-Visit that url and it should give you the Google search results for "test"
+Visit that url and it should give you the Puppeteer search results for "puppeteer"